NAME

 DESCRIPTION

-The xmatraceback script uses raytracing and heasim files, made using the tools aharfgen (Hitomi SXS) or xaarfgen (XRISM Resolve), in order to determine which photons from the RA/Dec image of the source impact particular regions on the detector.
+The xmatraceback script uses raytracing and heasim event files, made using the tools aharfgen (Hitomi SXS) or xaarfgen (XRISM Resolve), in order to determine which photons from the RA/Dec image of the source impact particular regions on the detector.
 The tools aharfgen and xaarfgen should be run in "image mode", using images from other missions with higher spatial resolution as input, such as Chandra or XMM-Newton.
 It is important to note that xmatraceback is only designed to work with aharfgen/xaarfgen runs performed for one attitude bin only.
-It is the responsibility of the user to ensure that this condition is satisfied because the task does not check whether for this, and incorrect results will be obtained if the input files were made for more than one attitude bin.
+It is the responsibility of the user to ensure that this condition is satisfied because the task does not check for this, and incorrect results will be obtained if the input files were made for more than one attitude bin.

-This tool produces 37 traceback FITS images and two sets of detector region files, one set in RA/Dec and one in DET coordinates.
+The xmatraceback tool produces 37 traceback FITS images and two sets of detector region files, one set in RA/Dec and one in DET coordinates.
 All output files have a root name that is set by the 'outroot' parameter string.
 The total size of the images can be very large, exceeding 1GB or more, but the total size can be reduced by a factor of a hundred or more by compression (due to relatively sparse populations of the contents of the images).

 The full array traceback image will be named with the suffix '_sxs' (for Hitomi) or '_rsl' (for XRISM) appended to 'outroot', followed by appending '_allpix_srcimg.fits'.
-Similarly, the full array detector region file will have the name {outroot}_{ins}_allpix_{coord}.reg', where 'coord' will be either 'det' or 'radec', depending on whether the region file is in DET or RA/Dec coordinates respectively.
+Similarly, the full-array detector region file will have the name {outroot}_{ins}_allpix_{coord}.reg', where 'coord' will be either 'det' or 'radec', depending on whether the region file is in DET or RA/Dec coordinates respectively.

-The individual traceback images for each pixel have a more complex naming convention: {outroot}_{ins}_pix{NN}_x{n}y{m}_srcimg.fits where 'pix{NN}' gives the pixel ID ({NN} having values '00' to '35'), and {n} and {m} are integeres between 1 and 6 giving the pixel DETX and DETY coordinates respectively.
+The individual traceback images for each pixel have a more complex naming convention: {outroot}_{ins}_pix{NN}_x{n}y{m}_srcimg.fits where 'pix{NN}' gives the pixel ID ({NN} having values '00' to '35'), and {n} and {m} are integers between 1 and 6 giving the pixel DETX and DETY coordinates respectively.
 For example, pixel 18 will have 'pix18' and 'x3y4'.
 The region file name follows a similar convention: {outroot}_{ins}_pix{NN}_x{n}y{m}_{coord}.reg', where 'coord' again refers to the coordinate system used ('det' or 'radec').

 PARAMETERS